Balancing Multimodal Training Through Game-Theoretic Regularization: Experiments

 \textbf{Models:} We employ a variety of models and backbone encoders to examine the behavior of both smaller-scale models trained from scratch and larger, more complex models pretrained with self-supervised learning (SSL).
-This combination allows us to demonstrate that our method is effective in both limited data scenarios without pretraining and in cases with ample data where the goal is fine-tuning.
-We utilize ResNet-18 and small-scale Transformers as alongside with state-of-the-art models like Conformer \cite{goncalves2023versatile} Swin-TF \cite{liu2021swin}.
-Detailed model configurations for each dataset are provided in Appendix \ref{app:dataset}.
+This combination demonstrates that our method is effective in both limited data scenarios without pretraining and in cases with ample data where the goal is fine-tuning.
+We utilize ResNet-18 and small-scale Transformers (from thousand to 20M parameters) alongside state-of-the-art models such as Swin-TF \cite{liu2021swin} and Conformer \cite{goncalves2023versatile}, incorporating backbone encoders like Wav2Vec2, HuBERT, and ViViT, resulting in model sizes approaching 200M parameters.
+Detailed model configurations for each dataset are provided in Appendix \ref{sec:unimodal_encoders} and experimental details in Appendix \ref{sec:experimental_details}.
 These choices aim to bridge the gap between theoretical work and practical application.